Ongoing Challenges and Concerns

-The United States continues to have serious concerns regarding the implementation of certain intellectual property (IP) obligations under the United States-Chile Free Trade Agreement (Chile FTA).
+The United States continues to have serious concerns regarding the implementation of certain intellectual property (IP) obligations under the United States-Chile Free Trade Agreement (FTA).
 Chile took a step forward in 2018 by passing legislation establishing criminal penalties for the importation, commercialization, and distribution of decoding devices used for the theft of encrypted program carrying satellite signals.
-The United States has urged Chile to clarify the full scope of activities criminalized in the implementation of the law.
-The United States also urges Chile to provide remedies or penalties for willfully receiving or further distributing illegally-decoded encrypted program-carrying satellite signals, as well as the ability for parties with an interest in stolen satellite signals to initiate a civil action.
+The United States urges Chile to clarify the full scope of activities criminalized in the implementation of the law and provide remedies or penalties for willfully receiving or further distributing illegally decoded encrypted program-carrying satellite signals, as well as the ability for parties with an interest in stolen satellite signals to initiate a civil action.
 Concerns remain regarding the availability of effective administrative and judicial procedures, as well as deterrent-level remedies, to right holders and satellite service providers.
-In addition, Chile must establish protections against the unlawful circumvention of technological protection measures (TPMs).
-The United States continues to urge Chile to ratify and implement the 1991 Act of the International Union for the Protection of New Varieties of Plants Convention (UPOV 91) and improve protection for plant varieties.
-The United States also urges Chile to make effective its system for resolving patent issues expeditiously in connection with applications to market pharmaceutical products and to provide adequate protection against unfair commercial use, as well as unauthorized disclosure, of undisclosed test or other data generated to obtain marketing approval for pharmaceutical products.
-The United States urges Chile to improve its Internet service provider liability framework to permit effective and expeditious action against online piracy.
+In addition, Chile should improve its internet service provider liability framework to permit effective and expeditious action against online piracy.

 Developments, Including Progress and Actions Taken

 The United States will continue to work closely with Chile to address IP issues.
-This year marks the sixteenth anniversary since the Chile FTA entered into force, and the United States urges Chile to make additional tangible progress in these areas in 2021.
-For additional IP information, please check Protecting Intellectual Property and also Corruption.
+This year marks the 18th anniversary since the FTA entered into force, and the United States urges Chile to make additional tangible progress in these areas in 2022.